T-Kepley-McGuire/Front-End-Foundations/README.md

 # Front-End-Foundations

-### Files with explinations and examples of front end principles and basics
+### Files with explanations and examples of front end principles and basics

 This repository is for reference only.

 No code contained here is intended to be run, but is simply a container for front end basics demos

 ---

-#### *this project was forked from Thinkful and credit for the content goes to them*
+#### *This codebase is forked and derived from the original work by Thinkful*